MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless-strategy.md

 - User acceptance testing to confirm the solution mitigates the user-visible password surface
 - Repeat as needed

 Your organization's journey to password-less may take some time to get there.
 Counting the number of work personas and the number of applications is probably a good indicator of the investment.
-Hopefully, your organization is growing, which means that this list of personas and the list of applications is unlikely shrinking.
-If the work to go password-less today is *n*, then its likely that to go passwordless tomorrow is *n x 2* or perhaps more, *n x n*.
+Hopefully, your organization is growing, which means that the list of personas and the list of applications is unlikely to shrink.
+If the work to go password-less today is *n*, then it is likely that to go password-less tomorrow is *n x 2* or perhaps more, *n x n*.
 Do not let the size or duration of the project be a distraction.
 As you progress through each work persona, the actions and tasks will become more familiar for you and your stakeholders.
 Scope the project to sizable, realistic phases, pick the correct work personas, and soon you will see parts of your organization transition to password-less.

 ### Where to start?
-What is the best guidance for kicking off the journey to password-less.
+What is the best guidance for kicking off the journey to password-less?
 You will want to show you management a proof of concept as soon as possible.
 Ideally, you want to show this at each step of your password-less journey.
 Keeping password-less top of mind and showing consistent progress keeps everyone focused.

 #### Work persona
 You begin with your work personas.
 These were part of your preparation process.
 They have a persona name, such as Abby Accounting II, or any other naming convention your organization defined.
 That work persona includes a list of all the applications that Abby uses to perform her assigned duties in the accounting department.
 To start, you need to pick a work persona.
-This is the targeting work persona that you will enable to climb the password-less steps.
+This is the targeted work persona you will enable to climb the password-less steps.

 > [!IMPORTANT]
 > Avoid using any work personas from your IT department.
 This is probably the worst way to start the password-less journey.
 IT roles are very difficult and time consuming.
 IT workers typically have multiple credentials, run a multitude of scripts and custom applications, and are the worst offenders of password usage.
-It is better to save these work personas for more towards the middle or end of your journey.
+It is better to save these work personas for the middle or end of your journey.

 Review your collection of work personas.
 Early in your password-less journey, identify personas that have the fewest applications.
 These work personas could represent an entire department or two.
 These are the perfect work personas for your proof-of-concept or pilot.

+#### The process

+The journey to password-less is to take each work persona through each password-less step.
+In the begging, we encourage working with one persona at a time to ensure team members and stakeholders are familiar with the process.
+Once comfortable with the process, you can cover as many work personas in parallel as resources allow.
+The process looks something like

+1. Password replacement offering (Step 1)
+   1. Identity test users that represent the targeted work persona.
+   2. Deploy Windows Hello for Business to test users.
+   3. Validate password and Windows Hello for Business work.
+2. Reduce User-visible Password Surface (Step 2)
+   1. Survey test user workflow for password usage.
+   2. Identify password usage, plan, develop, and deploy mitigations.
+   3. Repeat until all user password usage is mitigated.
+   4. Remove password capabilities from the operating system.
+   5. Validate **all** workflows do not need passwords
+3. Transition into a password-less (Step 3)
+   1. dsds d
+   2.